Lowrie's slam helps A's rally from 4 down, beat Tigers 9-8 (Sep 19, 2017) | FOX Sports

 Joey Wendle, Franklin Barreto and Chad Pinder started the eighth with singles off Wilson (2-5), and Lowrie followed with his third career slam.

+Wilson entered with a 3.07 ERA since moving into the setup role after the Tigers traded Justin Wilson to the Chicago Cubs.

+”He’s been really good for us all year,” Ausmus said. ”The nature of pitching at the back end of the bullpen means that you are going to be in a lot of close games, so when you make a mistake, it probably costs your team the lead.”

-Miguel Cabrera singled off Chris Hatcher starting the bottom half and took third on Nicholas Castellanos’ double.
+Miguel Cabrera singled off Chris Hatcher starting the bottom of the eighth and took third on Nicholas Castellanos’ double.
 But Jeimer Candelario grounded out and, after an intentional walk, Hatcher struck out James McCann and Mikie Mahtook.

+”The key was the ground out,” Athletics manager Bob Melvin said. ”Once Hatch got that, we could move the defense back and play for two.
+That was a great job of pitching.”

 Santiago Casilla (4-5) pitched a perfect seventh, and Blake Treinen allowed Alex Presley’s two-out single in the sixth before retiring Andrew Romine on a groundout for his ninth save.